AdaCore/libadalang/README.md

 Status of the project
 ---------------------

-Libadalang is still pre-alpha software !
+Libadalang is still pre-alpha software!
 None of its APIs are stable, the shape of the abstract syntax tree is not yet stable, and most of its features are either not stable or not fully implemented.

 Libadalang currently:

-* Is able to parse 100% of Ada 2012 syntax, and present a well formed tree for it.
+* Is able to parse 100% of Ada 2012 syntax, and presents a well formed tree for it.

 * Is able to recover some syntax errors, but is still currently behind GNAT in